• Skip to primary navigation

 A large orange pumpkin on a stove top.

-- Cut your “lid” and access hole.
-I like to do an asymmetrical opening (to easily see which way it fits!), and to cut inwards at an angle, to prevent the lid from falling into the pumpkin later.
+I like to do an asymmetrical opening - usually with a triangular notch - (to easily see which way it fits!), and to cut inwards at a slight angle, to prevent the lid from falling into the pumpkin later.

 A pumpkin with the top cut off it.

-I like to get it as dry as possible, scraping down the inside to remove as many of the stringy bit as possible.
+Try to get the inside of the pumpkin as dry as possible, scraping down the inner wall to remove the bulk of the seeds and as many of the stringy bits as possible.

 A large pumpkin being scooped out.